 The synod's offices are located in Maumee, Ohio.

 The General Assembly of the Presbyterian Church (U.S.A.) meets biennially in even-numbered years.
 It consists of commissioners elected by each of its 173 presbyteries.
-The most recent meeting of the General Assembly was held in June, 2018, in St. Louis, Missouri.
+The most recent meeting of the General Assembly was held in the summer of 2020 in Baltimore, Maryland.